Hiking & Trekking Tours & Trips in Eastern Europe

 The mountain paths of Eastern Europe test hikers, from High Tatras' 9-hour Kriváň ascent to Slovak Paradise's 17.7km Prielom Hornadu route.
 Metal ladders aid technical sections while pristine mountain lakes and valleys unfold below.

-Duration 8 days Destinations Krakow, High Tatra Mountains, Slovak Paradise National Park, Poprad Age Range 5 to 80 year olds Physical Rating Moderate Distance 165 mi Operator Experience Slovakia From
+Duration 8 days Destinations Krakow, High Tatra Mountains, Slovak Paradise National Park, Poprad Age Range All Ages Welcome Physical Rating Moderate Distance 165 mi Operator Experience Slovakia From

-Duration 8 days Destinations Magura, Piatra Craiului, Bucharest Age Range up to 80 year olds Physical Rating Heart-pumping Distance 88 mi Operator Exodus Adventure Travels From
+Duration 8 days Destinations Magura, Piatra Craiului, Bucharest Age Range Ages 16+ Physical Rating Heart-pumping Distance 88 mi Operator Exodus Adventure Travels From $2,747

 The Via Transilvanica stretches 129km through Szekler territory.
 Steep ascents at Atia and Odorheiu Secuiesc lead to UNESCO-listed Dârjiu church and Sighișoara citadel.
 Comfortable guesthouse stays include daily luggage transfers.